South Africa Renewables Developers Impatient for New Bidding Opportunities in 2021

 South African independent power producers (IPPs) are hoping for the return of a national procurement program next year following a stop-gap auction ending this month.

-Offers to cover 2 gigawatts of ‘risk mitigation’ IPP capacity are due in by Dec.
+Offers to cover 2 gigawatts of "risk-mitigation" IPP capacity were due by Dec.
 22, after an original Nov.
 24 deadline was extended.

 The emergency procurement round, for dispatchable generation due online by mid-2022, has raised hopes that a long-awaited fifth round of the country’s Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) will be opened up soon.

-But exactly when it unclear.
+But exactly when is unclear.
 During a debate on the country's economic recovery plan earlier this year, Minister of Mineral Resources Gwede Mantashe indicated that the fifth bid window of the REIPPPP would be issued in December 2020.

-With less than a fortnight to go before the New Year, this now seems unlikely.
-Instead, the wind sector is “geared up for a new procurement round in the first quarter of 2021, or as some are predicting, as early as January,” SAWEA stated.
+With the end of the year rapidly approaching, this now seems unlikely.
+Instead, the wind sector is “geared up for a new procurement round in the first quarter of 2021, or as some are predicting, as early as January,” the South African Wind Energy Association stated.

-Thandiwe Maimane, director of communications for the South African Department of Mineral Resources and Energy (DMRE), said in an email that there were "currently no updates" on procurement plans beyond what has already been posted on the government website.
+Thandiwe Maimane, director of communications for the South African Department of Mineral Resources and Energy, said in an email that there are "currently no updates" on procurement plans beyond what has already been posted on the government website.

-"The program has been plagued by delays and no real commitment from the governmnet," Kevin Robinson, South Africa's representative within the Africa Solar Industry Asscociation, said in an email.
-"Realistically I personally don't see anything happening before March."
+"The program has been plagued by delays and no real commitment from the government," Kevin Robinson, South Africa's representative within the Africa Solar Industry Association, said in an email.
+"Realistically, I personally don't see anything happening before March."

-Similarly, the South African Wind Energy Association (SAWEA) is "geared up for a new procurement round in the first quarter of 2021, or as some are predicting, as early as January," according to a December press rlease.
+Similarly, the South African Wind Energy Association is "geared up for a new procurement round in the first quarter of 2021, or as some are predicting, as early as January," according to a December press release.

 Running out of time to meet integrated resource plan targets